HoldemPokerTools/RangeAssistant/README.md

 card combo in any pre-flop scenario using the free [web app](https://rangeassistant.holdempoker.tools), then export the range to use with the desktop app whilst you are playing on online poker rooms.

-The desktop app is currently available for OS X, however Windows support is coming soon!
+The desktop app is currently available for OS X and Windows (beta)!

 <p align="center">
   <a href="#download">Download</a> •